kyma-project/telemetry-manager/docs/contributor/pocs/performance-tests/metrics/metrics.md

 The following graph shows the Kubernetes API server metrics:
 ![Metric agent exported metrics](./assets/max-pod-k8s-api.jpg)

-The test reached a max Pod count 1430 on the cluster.
+The test reached a max Pod count 1430 in the cluster.
 All metrics were successfully received and exported to the metric gateway; no critical memory, cpu or network utilization was observed.

 The Kubernetes API request duration reach for `GET` operations at peak was ~750ms, and for `LIST` operations ~900ms.